Boundary Waters Canoe Area Wilderness: Geography

-The Laurentian Divide between the Great Lakes and Hudson Bay watersheds runs northeast–southwest through the east side of the BWCAW, following the crest of the Superior Upland and Gunflint Range.
+The Laurentian Divide between the watersheds of the Great Lakes and Hudson Bay runs northeast–southwest through the east side of the BWCAW, following the crest of the Superior Upland and Gunflint Range.
 The crossing of the divide at Height of Land Portage was an occasion for ceremony and initiation rites for the fur-trading Voyageurs of the 18th and early 19th centuries.
 The wilderness also includes the highest peak in Minnesota, Eagle Mountain (2301 feet), part of the Misquah Hills.

 Located around the perimeter of the BWCAW are six ranger stations: in Cook, Aurora, Ely, Isabella, Tofte and Grand Marais.
 The two nearby communities with most visitor services are Ely and Grand Marais.
 Several historic roads such as the Gunflint Trail, Echo Trail (County Road 116) and Fernberg Road (County Road 18) allow access to many wilderness entry points.

+Climate

+The weather station Ely 25E is on the southern edge of Snowbank Lake (Minnesota), a lake in the Boundary Waters Canoe Area Wilderness.
+Boundary Waters Canoe Area Wilderness has a dry winter humid continental climate (Köppen Dwb), bordering on a subarctic climate (Köppen Dfc).

 Natural history

 Geology

 The lakes of the BWCAW are located in depressions formed by differential erosion of the tilted layers of the Canadian Shield.
 For the past two million years, massive sheets of ice have repeatedly scoured the landscape.
 The last glacial period ended with the retreat of the Laurentide Ice Sheet from the Boundary Waters about 17,000 years ago.
-The resulting depressions in the landscape later filled with water, becoming the lakes of today.
+The resulting depressions in the landscape later filled with water, becoming today′s lakes.

 Many varieties of Precambrian bedrock are exposed including: granite, basalt, greenstone, gneiss, as well as metamorphic rocks derived from volcanic and sedimentary rocks.
 Greenstone of the Superior craton located near Ely, Minnesota, is up to 2.7 billion years old.
 Igneous rocks of the Duluth Complex comprise the bedrock of the eastern Boundary Waters.
 Ancient microfossils have been found in the banded iron formations of the Gunflint Chert.